chamaken/nurs/README.md

 -->

 As described above, I am only using examples/ctflow9 now since I am satisfied
-with letting conntrack information to handle as Netflow version9.
+with converting conntrack information to Netflow version9 format.
 There is less
 document (patches for doc are welcome too!) and other samples under examples/
-were just for my interest, has not tested well, but I'm glad if you refer those
+were just for my interest, has not tested well.
+But I'm glad if you refer those
 samples to use this software.
 Thanks,

 <!--